Scriptnotes: One Cool Thing

 One Cool Thing is a weekly segment that occurs at the end of each episode.
-August, Mazin and their guests will each give a plug to something or someone they deem cool.
+John, Craig and their guests will each give a plug to something or someone they deem cool.
 The cool things vary greatly.
 The segment dates back to May 2012, when August officially started it at the end of episode 35.
 Since then he has been a faithful participant.
 Mazin's participation was suspect for a time, most notably during a six-week stretch that began in August 2012, but since then he has overcome his umbrage-tinted glasses and regularly found something in the world worth praising every week.

 How Would This Be a Movie?

-In this newer segment of the show, August and Mazin pull a few current stories from the news and discuss if and how those stories could be adapted into feature films.
+In this newer segment of the show, John and Craig pull a few current stories from the news and discuss if and how those stories could be adapted into feature films.
 The discussion often includes brainstorming possible genres and approaches a perspective writer could take with the story, discussing how to collapse or expand the details of the story to fit a feature film, and determining which of the week's stories, if any, have any serious potential as a future film.
 The segment debuted in episode 201, when the stories included scandals in FIFA, the Large Hadron Collider, and sexual assault on college campuses.